Patch Automation (2020.1 SU1)

 For each campaign, do the following:

 - On the General page, name the campaign and define when a patch campaign starts each month, based around each patch Tuesday.
+Versions 2021.1 SU2 and newer have a Single Patch Campaign option you can choose.

 - On the Products page, select the products you want to gather patches for during the campaign.
 Use the Search product box to quickly find specific products.